 · If you are not able to afford the application fee, you may be eligible for a fee waiver.

-· If you receive a means-tested benefit, or if your household income is at or below 150% of the Federal Poverty Guidelines, you may qualify for a total fee waiver and will not have to pay any fee.
+· If you receive a public benefit, such as food stamps or Medicaid, or if your household income is at or below 150% of the Federal Poverty Guidelines, you may qualify for a total fee waiver and will not have to pay any fee.

 · If your income falls between 150% and 200% of the Federal Poverty Guidelines, you may qualify for a partial fee waiver and will have to pay $405 (this combines a reduced $320 filing fee with the $85 biometrics fee).